Menu

 Security Situation

-The security situation can be unpredictable in Thailand.
-Large protests have occurred in Bangkok and other areas.
+The security situation in Thailand can be unpredictable.
+Large protests have occurred in Bangkok and other areas, most recently in 2021.
 In previous years, large political protests and government crowd control operations have resulted in violence.

 More incidents are possible.